cocos/cocos-docs/source/en/publish/publish-in-command-line.md

  - `inlineSpriteFrames` - Whether or not inline all SpriteFrames
  - `mergeStartScene` - Whether or not merge all JSON that the Start Scene depends on
+ - `optimizeHotUpdate` - Whether or not merge all the SpriteFrames in the same atlas

  - `packageName` - Package Name
  - `useDebugKeystore` - Whether or not use debug keystore
  - `keystorePath` - Keystore path